-Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders.
+Additional information about the Fund's investments is available in the Fund's annual and semi-annual reports to shareholders and in Form N-CSR filed with the SEC.
 In the Fund's annual report, you will find a discussion of the market conditions and investment strategies that significantly affect the Fund's performance.
+In the Fund's Form N-CSR, you will find the Fund's annual and semi-annual financial statements.

-To Obtain an SAI, Annual or Semi-Annual Report, or More Information:
+To Obtain an SAI, Annual or Semi-Annual Report, Fund Financial Statements, or More Information: